nbora0911/bora-notes/ml_interview_questions.md

     c.
 What were the business metrics to evaluate the model?
     d.
 How did you decide on model design? / what factors were considered?
     e.

+# Uber
+- ML Coding round: what is k-means, implement k-means, how would you implement convergence, why is convergence necessary, let's say you had a class of students and everyone scored >95 points.
+What will happens with k-means (unstable solution)